Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Details regarding the subphotospheric internal collision framework

-where we have parameterized $\delta t = \chi r_0/c$, that is we assume the time separation between the two fireballs is related to the light crossing time at the radius where the free acceleration begins.
-We also used the notation $Q_x = Q/10^x$, which we will continue to employ throughout the text.
+where we have parameterized $\delta t = \chi r_0/c$, that is, we assume that the time separation between the two fireballs is related to the light crossing time at the radius where the free acceleration begins.
 In this work, we use $\chi =1$ in both the early and delayed acceleration scenario.
-However, we include it in this section to show the parameter dependence.
+However, we include it in the equations to show the parameter dependence.

 The collision will be subphotospheric if $r_{\rm coll}$ is smaller than the photospheric radius of the slower shell.
 In a conical outflow where the density drops as $r^{-2}$, the optical depth toward the observer at the collision radius for a fluid element in the slower shell is given by $\tau_s = r_{{\rm ph},s}/r_{\rm coll}$.
 As we are only interested in collisions that occur below the photosphere, we use $\tau_s$ as a free parameter in our collision model.
-When the RMS gets closer to the photosphere, photons start to leak out of the shock and the decreasing radiation pressure lead to the formation of two collisionless shocks \citep{Peer2008, Beloborodov2011, LundmanBeloborodov2021}.
-As \komrad\ cannot model these higher order effects, we restrict ourselves to shocks where $\tau_s > 10$ \citep[see][]{Beloborodov2011}.
 Apart from $\tau_s$, we use $\psi$ and $\Gamma_s$ as free parameters.
-In Figure \ref{fig:collision_schematic}, we show a schematic of our subphotospheric collision model.

 The photospheric radius for the slower fireball with our parameterization is given by

 The photospheric radius can also be written as $r_{{\rm ph},s} = L_s \sigma_{\rm T}/(8\pi m_p c^3 \Gamma_s^3)$.
 Solving for the isotropic luminosity of the slower fireball one gets